 - Which floating market to visit from Bangkok

-- Book Tours, Tickets and Experiences in Thailand with Get Your Guide and Viator.
+- Book Tours, Tickets, Transfers and Experiences in Thailand with Get Your Guide and Viator.

 - The ONLY way to Pre-Book Transport (train, mini van and bus tickets) in Thailand and S.E.
 Asia 12 Go Asia.

 - Book Accommodation in Thailand with Agoda (local specialists owned by Booking.com, good reputation)

 For more on travel in Thailand, you need our Thailand Travel Advice page.